FAO in Cambodia

 Ms Rebekah Bell

 Ms Rebekah Olivia Bell took up her assignment as the FAO Representative in Cambodia on 15 January 2022.
-She is the third woman to lead the Organization since FAO opened its office in Cambodia in 1994.
+She is the third woman to lead the Organization since FAO opened its office in Cambodia.

 A national of Australia, Ms Bell holds a Master of Diplomacy and Trade from Monash University in Australia, a Bachelor of Behavioural Sciences, a Bachelor of Arts in Psychology, and a Bachelor of Arts in Outdoor Education and Environmental Sciences from La Trobe University in Australia.

-She joined the FAO Representation in Pakistan in 2019 as Senior Project Officer based in Quetta and acted as FAO Representative ad interim from 01 December 2020 to 23 August 2021.
-Prior to this role, she undertook various consultancy positions for FAO in Dhaka, Bangladesh, in particular, she served as Project Manager/Project Development Adviser from 2017 to 2018, Project Evaluation Lead and Country Programme Evaluation Adviser from 2015 to 2017.
-In addition, from 2010 to 2011, she was Food Security and Agriculture Cluster Coordinator in Kabul, Afghanistan, and, in 2009, Project Evaluator and Design Consultant with FAO in Bamiyan, Afghanistan.
+She joined the FAO Representation in Pakistan in 2019 as Senior Project Officer based in Quetta and the later was the FAO Representative ad interim from 01 December 2020 to 23 August 2021.
+Prior to this role, she undertook various consultancy positions for FAO in Dhaka, Bangladesh.
+She served as Project Manager/Project Development Adviser from 2017 to 2018, Project Evaluation Lead and Country Programme Evaluation Adviser from 2015 to 2017.
+She later served as the Food Security and Agriculture Cluster Coordinator in Kabul, Afghanistan from 2010 to 2011 and in addition, in 2009, she was a Project Evaluator and Design Consultant with FAO in Bamiyan, Afghanistan.

 Assistant FAOR (Programme)